Back to prior page

 In 1919, Ed and Pearl E. Wiard tied the knot in Chicago.
 By the mid 1920s, they were in Los Angeles and Ed had connected with Henry 'Terry' Duffy (1890 - 1961), a prolific stage actor and producer who owned several West Coast theaters and had touring companies doing plays.

-In late 1928, Cassidy is performing at Duffy's El Capitan Theater in Hollywood with Harrison Ford in "The Baby Cyclone" and later, with Lucille Gleason in "The Shannons of Broadway".
-Jump ahead to early 1930 and Ed's in Seattle with the Duffy Players in "Broken Dishes".
+In late 1928, Cassidy was performing at Duffy's El Capitan Theater in Hollywood with Harrison Ford in "The Baby Cyclone" and later, with Lucille Gleason in "The Shannons of Broadway".
+Jump ahead to early 1930 and Ed was in Seattle with the Duffy Players in "Broken Dishes".
 In early 1932, he's still with Duffy, appearing in the Joe E. Brown comedy "Elmer the Great" at the El Capitan in Hollywood.

 His film work runs from the mid 1930s through the mid 1950s.
 Les Adams has him in about 275 sound era films, and that number includes 205 westerns and 21 serials.
 Cassidy did labor at most of the major and minor film production outfits including a significant amount of work for Republic Pictures.
 During the period from 1936 - 1953, he appeared in about 85 Republic films, mostly serials and westerns.